klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

-# 06: Game Over Implementation
+# 06: Implementing Game Over Logic

-Welcome to the sixth section of our tutorial!
-In this part, you'll implement game over logic in your Wordle clone.
+Welcome to the sixth section of the tutorial!
+In this section, you'll implement the **game over logic** in your Wordle clone.
 This includes handling game completion, displaying results, and allowing users to start a new game.
-If you're familiar with Angular/Spring Boot, you'll find parallels in how we manage state and user interactions in a Next.js/React environment.

-## Exercise Objectives

-- **Update** the game page to handle game status.
-- **Modify** the `GameBoard` component to display game results.
-- **Create** a `GameResults` component for win/lose messages.
-- **Develop** a custom hook for creating new games.
-- **Adjust** the home page to use the new game creation hook.
-- **Enhance** the guess service to handle game completion logic.

----
+By the end of this section, your game will offer a complete experience from start to finish.

 ## Prerequisites